sheepreak/QuoteOfTheDayTDD/readme.md

 #### TDD 4

-Now that our endpoint returns a random quote, add the parameter that will allow a search
+Now that our endpoint returns a random quote, add the parameter that will allow a search I'll add two tests here so that I can test both cases, one with the parameter existing, the other returning a 404

-[ ] Write the test that will call our endpoint with a query parameter and returns a quote from the library containing our parameter
+[X] Write the test that will call our endpoint with a query parameter and returns a quote from the library containing our parameter

-[ ] Write another test that returns a 404 if no quote contains the given parameter
+[X] Write another test that returns a 404 if no quote contains the given parameter

 [ ] Alter the endpoint to allow this parameter